itaymigdal/Nimbo-C2/README.md

 - Even though the HTTP communication is encrypted, the 'user-agent' header is in plain text and it carries the real agent id, which some products may flag it suspicious.
 - `audio`, `lsass` and `sam` commands temporarily save artifacts to disk before exfiltrate and delete them.
 - Cleaning the `persist` commands should be done manually.
-- Specify whether to keep or kill the initiating agent process in the `uac` commands. `die` flag may leave you with no active agent (if the unelevated agent thinks that the UAC bypass was successful, and it wasn't), `keep` should leave you with 2 active agents probing the C2, then you should manually kill the unelevated.

 # Contribution
 This software may be buggy or unstable in some use cases as it not being fully and constantly tested.